PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/MLOps/VirtualEnvironmentPackageManagement.md

 ### 1. Introduction

-This module will help you acquire knowledge of virtual environments and package management in Python by guiding you towards online resources.
-In addition, it will give you tips on how you can apply your newly gained knowledge to the creative brief.
+Hi there :sparkles: :books: :smiley:.
+Welcome to the first chapter of the MLOps with Python knowledge module.
+In this module, you will learn about virtual environments and package management in Python.
+Throughout this module, you will be guided towards online resources that will help you acquire knowledge of various MLOps topics.
+In addition, we created some Python exercises, using the Titanic dataset, for you to practice your newly gained knowledge; you will build your first Python package!
+After completing the chapter, you should be able to apply your knowledge to the Creative Brief.
+Let us get started :rocket:!

+__1. Virtual environments & Package management with Python__ <br>
+2. Production-Level code with Python <br>
+3. Documentation for Python <br>
+4. Testing with Python <br>
+5. Continuous Integration with Python <br>
+6. Deployment with Python <br>

 __After this module, you will be able to:__

+- [ ] Define the terms 'virtual environment', 'package management' and 'technical debt' in machine learning
+- [ ] Describe the relative importance of ML code in a real-world ML system
-- [ ] Acquire knowledge of virtual environments and package management in python by completing the exercises and consulting online resources
+- [ ] Explain the benefits of using virtual environments and package management in Python
+- [ ] Create a virtual environment in Python
-- [ ] Apply knowledge of virtual environments and package management in python to the creative brief
+- [ ] Install Python packages in a virtual environment using a package manager

 <img src="./images/PythonEnvPackage.jpg" alt="Python setup for production ready ML code" width="600">

 *Figure 1.
 Python setup for production ready ML code.*

 Using a virtual environment along with a package manager enables efficient management of dependencies and packages required for a machine learning project in a well-organized manner.
-This approach ensures reproducibility of your code and simplifies collaboration with other data professionals.
+For example, it will combat what we call 'technical debt' (More on this in the next section!) by making your code reproducible, which in turn will simplify the collaboration with other data professionals (Yes, you will be working in a team this block...).

 ***